-According to the 2020 annual report published by Reporters without Borders despite the poor pay and “ job insecurity” in Portugal, “the reporting environment is relatively calm.”
+According to the 2020 annual report published by Reporters without Borders, despite the poor pay and “job insecurity” in Portugal, “the reporting environment is relatively calm.”
 The report also underlines that “Insult and defamation are still criminalized despite repeated European Court of Human Rights rulings that Portugal is violating free speech.”
-According to Freedom House’s Freedom in the world 2019 country profile, in Portugal “defamation is still a criminal offense,” and in 2018, “the parliament adopted changes to the criminal code that granted journalists a protected status, increasing the penalties for those who threaten, defame, or constrain them.”
+According to Freedom House’s Freedom in the world 2019 country profile, “defamation is still a criminal offense in Portugal.”
+In 2018, “the parliament adopted changes to the criminal code that granted journalists a protected status, increasing the penalties for those who threaten, defame, or constrain them.”

-Government Influence on Media: Portuguese Media consists of a mix of corporately owned media outlets as well as state-owned TV and radio stations.
-The Government subsidizes public media indirectly, for example, state-owned RTP (the public broadcaster) that operates major TV, and radio broadcasting channels has a mixed funding model based on advertising and a broadcasting contribution tax which is collected through electricity bills.
-The state also regulates media including the press, through the Portuguese Media Regulatory Authority – ERC which is an “independent administrative body, that exercises regulatory and supervisory powers in the media sector.”
-Four of the five members of the regulatory board are elected by the Parliament, for more regarding the composition of the board see here.
+Portuguese Media consists of a mix of corporately owned media outlets and state-owned TV and radio stations.
+The Government subsidizes public media indirectly; for example, state-owned RTP (the public broadcaster) that operates major TV and radio broadcasting channels has a mixed funding model based on advertising and a broadcasting contribution tax collected through electricity bills.
+The state also regulates media, including the press, through the Portuguese Media Regulatory Authority – ERC, an “independent administrative body, that exercises regulatory and supervisory powers in the media sector.”
+Four of the five members of the regulatory board are elected by the Parliament; for more regarding the board’s composition, see here.

-In conclusion, while the Government has indirect control over public broadcasting, Freedom House reports “Public broadcasting channels are poorly funded and face strong competition from commercial television outlets.”
+In conclusion, while the Government has indirect control over public broadcasting, Freedom House reports, “Public broadcasting channels are poorly funded and face strong competition from commercial television outlets.”
 However, The Transparency and Integrity Association asked: “the Government for more transparency on the institutional advertising purchasing program to support the media and recommended that the criteria dictating the distribution of funds be made public.”
-Finally, corporate media providers dominate the print and broadcast media, therefore there is corporate influence over the media outlets, and since most of them are privately owned and financed through advertising and subscription/license fees, the government has minimal control over them.
+Finally, corporate media providers dominate the print and broadcast media; therefore, there is corporate influence over the media outlets.
+Since most of them are privately owned and financed through advertising and subscription/license fees, the government has minimal control over them.